With inflation up and bills higher than ever, you may be wondering how to keep up with 2024’s soaring cost of living.

 Promoting your consulting services through your website, social media (especially LinkedIn), networking events, or referrals is also important.

-When starting out, focus on offering limited consulting packages or hourly rates to provide initial results for clients.
+When starting out, focus on offering consulting packages or setting hourly rates to provide initial results for clients.

 Patience and consistency are critical when building a consultancy.
 Results often take time to achieve.
 But the potential to earn hundreds or thousands per client is huge.
 And you get paid to share your expertise in a meaningful way.